ArctosDB/documentation-wiki/_documentation/pre-bulkloader.markdown

 A blank value in TAXON_NAME must be addressed. "unidentifiable" is available if no information is available.
 Often more precision can be inferred - bird collections tend to catalog Aves, for example. ("unidentifiable" has no implicit limitations in scope.)

+### Taxa Tools

+* Reports/DataServices/ScientificNameChecker will try to correct formulaic scientific names
+* Reports/DataServices/TaxonNameValidator will check validity of taxon names, and must be used before new taxa may be created.

 ## Attributes

 {need documentation here}